 They will be challenged to sign-up to support The Campaign and to take the opportunity to provide input and feedback on The Principles, as part of the engagement and co-creation process.

 Alongside this activity, The Campaign plans to run a public-awareness campaign, across traditional and social media, and including a high-profile launch event.

 As well as raising public awareness, the aim of this campaign is to hold The First 5,000 (and those that follow) to account, increasing pressure on them to engage and commit.
 They need to feel that the cost of not being involved (eg. loss of reputation or support) is high enough to persuade them to get involved.
 The Campaign website will also be updated, so that you will be able to see who has signed up to The Campaign and who hasn't, and who has input into the development of The Principles and who hasn't.

 The feedback from this process, along with input from additional research and workshop-based activity, will be collated and summarised into a final version of The Principles, for publication by the end of the year.

 - Design, print and mail-out the draft Principles to The First 5,000

-- Develop and deliver the public awareness campaign and launch event
+- Hold to account: develop and deliver the public awareness campaign, launch event

 - Update the website